tomspiegl/shakesearch/README.md

 The concurrent query method splits the search term to multiple tokens.
 A concurrent lookup for each token is executed in different threads using goroutines.

 The Index analyses documents as follows:
-1. tokenize documents (extract words)
+1. Tokenize documents (extract words)
-2. apply filters to each token
+2. Apply filters to each token
-   - lower case filter
+   - Lower case filter
-   - stopword filter (remove common words, see stopwords_en.txt)
+   - Stopword filter (remove common words, see stopwords_en.txt)
-   - apply stemmer (normalize forms of the same word, e.g. fish, fishes -> fish)
+   - Apply stemmer (normalize forms of the same word, e.g. fish, fishes -> fish)

 The index stores the output of the analyzer.
 The data structure is defined as follows:
 * Inverted Map: map[token] [] DocRef(*document, start, end) ]
 * Reference to a word withn a document: DocRef(*document, start, end)

 A query against the index works as follows:
-1. analyze query term to get search tokens
+1. Analyze query term to get search tokens
-2. lookup index for all analyzed tokens
+2. Lookup index for all analyzed tokens
-3. sort (rank) search results
+3. Sort (rank) search results

 ### Further Improvements